12Me21/nice-makefile/README.md

 A makefile (for C projects) that I've used a few times.
 I use **gnu make** and **gcc**, on **linux**
-this should work with other platforms but I haven't tested it and it will need some changes.
+the concept should work with other platforms, but I haven't tested it and it will need some changes.

 ## Features
 - automatically determines which c files depend on which headers